matatk/audiochart/README.md

  * Officially support development on Windows.
  * Create a browser extension to enable AudioChart on charts/tables for sites that don't provide it themselves.
  * Allow modular builds to be created, with only support for data sources relevant to your site/application.
+ * Make AudioChart a bower package and explain how it can be easily added to any page that way.